rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 <img src="images/fastlane.png" alt="Signing" height="50" align="middle"/>

 [Fastlane](https://docs.fastlane.tools/) touts itself as the easiest way to automate deployments for mobile apps.
 It offers integrations with other CLI tools and APIs including Xcode, Android SDK, Gradle, iTunes App Store, Google Play Store, Git, AWS S3, etc. We adopted it because we found it to be:
-* Easy to setup (just install a Ruby gem)
+* Easy to set up (just install a Ruby gem)
 * Flexible, with an easy to read syntax (most commands have self-descriptive aliases)
 * Open Source and free to use
-* Widely adopted and well maintained (accquired by Google in 2017)
+* Widely adopted and well maintained (acquired by Google in 2017)
-* Easy to integrate with CI systems (though 2FA presents challenges as we'll see)
+* Easy to integrate with CI systems (though 2FA presents challenges, as we'll see)

 ## Why GitHub Actions